 2021 October update – Six years after the promised delivery date, I still have not received or heard from this creator.
 Very few people have posted a complaint on the project.
 Perhaps I’m the only one of only a few that didn’t get the reward; perhaps everyone else have forgotten about the project.

 I supported another singer’s campaign to release their second country album.
 Just about as much cash as that “Talent” singer, but this one kept contact and strung it on for about a year beyond the promised delivery date.
 In that last update, she wrote about how the album was turning out “amazing” and that she was very happy with it.
 Then silence.
+What was worse is that this person was based local to me; I’m talking less than 15 miles from my home.

 2021 October update – I sent her a message, and I’m surprise she actually replied stating that the album did not turn out well and that she couldn’t stand behind it.
-Based on some of the previous updates and her Facebook feed, she used the money to move to Nashville and did not actually try to make something of it.
+Based on some of the previous updates and her Facebook feed, I believe she used the money to move to Nashville and did not actually try to make something of it.

 One project creator developed a pillow to support and help correct posture for back and side sleepers.
 The product was well described and quite feasible.
 The creator communicated a lot in the first few months of the campaign, seemingly diligent and transparent.
 Then the communications waned and the delivery date passed.
 Every once in a while the creator would send a post promising some sort of progress or giving a bizarre excuse for delay.

-Eventually, some of the other supporters tracked down the creator and found that soon after the creator got the campaign funds, they posted about a new car and a condo they bought.
+Eventually, some of the other supporters tracked down the creator and found that soon after the creator received the campaign funds, they posted about a new car and a condo they bought.
 Still no pillow.
 This campaign was run on Kickstarter and Indiegogo simultaneously, resulting in a substantial prize.

 Soon after the car and condo discovery, someone found the pillows for sale on Amazon and another web-site.
 When this was publicly called out, the website and Amazon listing were removed.
-Eventually, the creator re-engaged and claimed that the shipping costs were higher than estimated and demanded everyone pay additional money for shipping the pillows – over half the cost of the pillow’s “retail” price.
+Eventually, the creator re-engaged and claimed that the shipping costs were higher than estimated and demanded everyone pay additional money for shipping the pillows – over half the cost of the pillow’s ridiculous “retail” price.

 I eventually gave in and paid the astronomical shipping.
 A few months later – nearly two years after the promised delivery date – I received the pillow.
 It stunk of mildew and its design resulted in nerve damage in my neck due to a misalignment of C6.

 2021 October update – The nerve damage caused by this “chiropractor endorsed” pillow, still has not healed completely.
+The project creator, nor the chiropractor that endorsed the product, have responded to queries.

 Two years ago, I should have received a new wireless alarm system which claimed to have main sensors featuring motion detection, glass break (audio) and had temperature sensing also.
 All while being smaller than the typical alarm system motion detector.
 In app monitoring, plus reasonably priced professional monitoring.